JessicaDeCunha/Crypto-Clustering-with-Machine-Learning-and-AWS/README.md

 1. Using the provided `CSV` file, create a `Path` object and read the file data directly into a DataFrame named `crypto_df` using `pd.read_csv()`.

-2. Using the following `requests` library, retreive the necessary data from the following API endpoint from _CryptoCompare_ - `https://min-api.cryptocompare.com/data/all/coinlist`.  __HINT:__ You will need to use the 'Data' key from the json response, then transpose the DataFrame.
+2. Using the following `requests` library, retreive the necessary data from the following API endpoint from _CryptoCompare_ - `https://min-api.cryptocompare.com/data/all/coinlist`.
+You will need to use the 'Data' key from the json response, then transpose the DataFrame.
 Name your DataFrame `crypto_df`.

 With the data loaded into a Pandas DataFrame, continue with the following data preprocessing tasks.